 New York.
 May 16, 1921.
 The Metropolitan Opera soprano Yvonne d'Arle and friend.
-8x10 glass negative, George Grantham Bain Collection.
+8x10 inch glass negative, George Grantham Bain Collection.
 View full size.

 When she stood up, the bear's mouth closed.